AashiDutt/LLM-Eval/experiments/exp2_mt_bench/README.md

 #### Self-Bias by Category

+Self-bias rates for each vendor broken down by category, aggregated across fast and thinking tiers.
+*Columns indicate percentage of times each vendor's judges (fast + thinking combined) rank their own vendor #1 in that category.*

 | Category | GPT Self-Bias | Claude Self-Bias | Gemini Self-Bias |
 |----------|---------------|------------------|------------------|
 | Writing | **90.0%** | 30.0% | 15.0% |